Seraph Young Ford, First Woman to Vote with Equal Suffrage

 On Valentine’s Day in 1870, Seraph Young arrived early at the polls in Salt Lake City on her way to work as a schoolteacher.
-Amid stump speeches and music from the LDS Tenth Ward brass band, she entered Council Hall, cast her ballot in the municipal election, and made history as the first woman in the United States to vote under a women’s equal suffrage law.
+Amid stump speeches and music from the LDS Tenth Ward brass band, she entered City Hall, cast her ballot in the municipal election, and made history as the first woman in the United States to vote under a women’s equal suffrage law.

-Seraph’s historic vote made Utah the first place in the modern nation in which women exercised the elective franchise.
-Although Wyoming Territory merits distinction as the first to grant women the vote in December 1869, Utah Territory quickly followed and extended suffrage to its much larger female population on February 12, 1870.
+Seraph’s historic vote made Utah the first place in the modern nation in which women exercised the same suffrage rights as men.
+Although Wyoming Territory merits distinction as the first to extend voting right to women in December 1869, Utah Territory quickly followed and extended suffrage to its much larger female population on February 12, 1870.
 Just two days after the passage of the women’s suffrage bill, Salt Lake City held a local election that provided Utah’s newly-enfranchised women an almost-immediate opportunity to exercise their expanded political rights.
 And on August 1, thousands of women voted in Utah’s general election.
 The small population of Wyoming women did not have an opportunity to cast votes until September 1870.

-Seraph Young’s being one of the few to participate in that first election indicates her personal enthusiasm for women’s suffrage and interest in political matters.
+Seraph Young’s being one of the few to participate in that first Utah election indicates her personal enthusiasm for women’s suffrage and interest in political matters.
 And as a twenty-three-year-old schoolteacher at the University of Deseret model school, she likely voted early in the day because she had to get to work!